cdot/SVGcut/README.md

 The `File` menu lets you save and reload projects.
 You can save in a file, or in the browser.

+Note that your original SVG files are *not* saved with projects.
+Despite that, projects can still be quite big, and the browser has limited storage space, so keep the browser for templates and store project files to disc.

+## Templates
-When you start up the app for the first time, it starts up with a bunch of defaults, many of which you will probably change to create your own set of defaults.
-You can save these defaults for use in other projects by selecting `Template only` when you save your project.
+When you start up the app for the first time, it starts up with a number of defaults, many of which you will probably change to suit your own machine.
+You can save your new defaults for use in other projects by selecting `Template only` when you save your project.
 If you save a template called `defaults` in the browser, it will automatically be loaded whenever you start up.
 You might have a number of different tool configurations; you can save them the same way, giving them meaningful names.

-(Be warned; projects can be quite big, and the browser has limited storage space, so keep the browser for templates and store project files to disc.) q
 # Holding Tabs

 To use